-Romans 5:1 says, "Wherefore, being justified by faith, we have peace with God through our Lord Jesus Christ."
+Chapter 5 verse 1 says, "[Wherefore], being justified by faith, we have peace with God through our Lord Jesus Christ."
 Without the sovereign work of God, there would be no blessing to secure or enjoy.
 But, once it has been established, it is to be enjoyed, by the apprehension of faith.
-What God has planned, provided, procured, and proved, opening out such a vast panoply of blessing, faith grasps, or possesses, by simple trust.
-Personal trust in the One Who died for your sins!
-That is the quality that grasps this wonderful blessing of justification.
+What God has planned, provided, procured, and proved, faith grasps, or possesses, by simple trust.
+Personal trust in the One Who died for our sins grasps this wonderful blessing of justification.
 Faith accepts as a free gift what we could never deserve or achieve by any performance of our own.